 Sadly there is NO REAL vinyl case available for this radio either,

 which was a disappointment.
 Some kind of after market one will have to be sought

 by the owner?
 We were unable to locate any decent ones (that made us happy) in

 There is a VOX function available, but this was not tested.

 The included manual was the usual Chinglish mess.

-Good news is the US importer developed and includes a 12-page “Very Important
+Good news was the US importer developed and included a 12-page “Very Important

 Stuff” quick reference manual that we found to be extremely helpful for